-Regardless of whether a victim elects to pursue a criminal complaint, the College will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.
+Regardless of whether a victim elects to pursue a criminal complaint, the law school will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.
 In Texas, a victim of domestic violence, dating violence, sexual assault or stalking have certain rights that can be found in Chapter 56 of the Code of Criminal Procedure.
 South Texas College of Law Houston complies with Texas law in recognizing Protection Orders.
 Any person who obtains an order of protection from Texas or any reciprocal state should provide a copy to the Security Department and the Office of the Title IX Coordinator.
-A complainant may then meet with the Director of Security to develop a Safety Action Plan, which is a plan for campus security and the victim to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc. Protection from abuse orders may be available by filing an application for a Protective Order with the Harris County's District Attorney's Office.
+A complainant may then meet with the Senior Director of Security to develop a Safety Action Plan, which is a plan for campus security and the victim to reduce risk of harm while on campus or coming and going from campus.
+This plan may include, but is not limited to escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc. Protection from abuse orders may be available by filing an application for a Protective Order with the Harris County's District Attorney's Office.

-To the extent of the victim's cooperation and consent, College departments including Student Academic Affairs, Human Resources, Academic Affairs and Security will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal university investigation of the complaint.
+To the extent of the victim's cooperation and consent, law school departments including Student Support, Human Resources, Academic Affairs, and Security will work cooperatively to ensure that the complainant's health, physical safety, work and academic status are protected, pending the outcome of a formal investigation of the complaint.
 For example, if reasonably available, a complainant may be offered changes to academic or working situations in addition to counseling, health services and assistance in notifying appropriate local law enforcement.
-A student should contact the Title IX Coordinator, the VP of Human Resources, the General Counsel or the Director of Security for assistance.
-Staff employees and faculty members should discuss different work-related options with the VP of Human Resources.
+A student should contact the Title IX Coordinator for assistance.
+Staff employees and faculty members should discuss different work-related options with the Senior Director, Human Resources.
 Additionally, personal identifiable information about the victim will be treated as confidential and only shared with persons with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the complainant.
-The College does not publish the name of crime victims nor house identifiable information regarding victims in the campus security department's Daily Crime Log or online.
+The law school does not publish the name of crime victims nor house identifiable information regarding victims in the campus security department's Daily Crime Log or online.
 Victims may request that directory information on file be removed from public sources by sending a written request to the Security Department.